nixworks/public/news/2008/01/21/index.md

 ##### Turkey
 ### [ A Turkish court bans YouTube for the second time because of clips deemed disrespectful to Mustafa Kemal Atatrk. ](/news/2008/01/21/a-turkish-court-bans-youtube-for-the-second-time-because-of-clips-deemed-disrespectful-to-mustafa-kemal-ataturk.md)
-_Context: Mustafa Kemal Atatrk, Turkey, YouTube_
+_Context: Mustafa Kemal Atatrk, YouTube, Turkey_

 ##### Israel
 ### [ An Israeli TecSAR spy satellite is launched aboard an Indian Polar Satellite Launch Vehicle. ](/news/2008/01/21/an-israeli-tecsar-spy-satellite-is-launched-aboard-an-indian-polar-satellite-launch-vehicle.md)
-_Context: TecSAR, India, PSLV-C38, spy satellite, Israel_
+_Context: PSLV-C38, TecSAR, India, spy satellite, Israel_

 ##### President
 ### [ President of Venezuela Hugo Chvez disallows the exportation of agricultural goods and promises to nationalize any farm that does. ](/news/2008/01/21/president-of-venezuela-hugo-chavez-disallows-the-exportation-of-agricultural-goods-and-promises-to-nationalize-any-farm-that-does.md)